So Here We Are / Positive Tension

-"So Here We Are" / "Positive Tension" is a double A-side single by English rock band Bloc Party from their 2005 debut album, Silent Alarm.
-It was released in the United Kingdom by Wichita Recordings and peaked at number five on the UK Singles Chart, their second-highest-charting single to date, behind 2007's "The Prayer".
+"So Here We Are" and "Positive Tension" are two songs by English rock band Bloc Party from their 2005 debut album, Silent Alarm.
+The songs were released as a double A-side single in the United Kingdom and peaked at number five on the UK Singles Chart, becoming their highest-charting single at the time.
 The song also reached number 31 in Ireland.
 The UK 7-inch vinyl release contains "The Marshals Are Dead" instead of "Positive Tension".